corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 [^1]: See discussions on large-scale Python applications on [Reddit](https://www.reddit.com/r/Python/comments/a7zrjn/why_do_people_say_that_python_is_not_good_for/) and [HN](https://news.ycombinator.com/item?id=25073308).

-Overall, we see more and more Python code that's written with type-safety in mind, but it's a slow and tedious battle, that consumes a lot of time and energy.
+Overall, we see more and more Python code that's written with type-safety in mind, but it's a slow and tedious battle that consumes a lot of time and energy.
 In Rust, types are front and center, and the compiler enforces them.
 You simply can't forget to handle any edge cases.
 Initially, that is super annoying, but the payoff when you're knee-deep in a large refactor is priceless.
 I have done many large refactors in both languages, and I will take the Rust developer experience any day of the week.